 - You know what kinds of things hurt the most?
 The little things… Like seeing her purse right after she died.
 Her bathrobe hanging in her closet and her slippers still under the bed.
 The pill we kept at her bedside in case she was nauseous in the night or the insulin syringes that she won't need anymore.
 Her endless lists.
 (I'm like her in many ways, but especially in that way!)
 Her diary that she kept for her whole life I think, that she'll never write in again.
 Joy dish soap, her favorite.
-Thinking of the day we'll say goodbye to our house full of growing-up memories and so much love, always with Mom helping us or loving on us in some way or other, often it was her hosting all of us for swimming and delicious family dinners.
-I guess the worst isn't the little things, though, it's seeing her grandkids say their last goodbyes before the casket closes–she was that Grandma, so close to every single one…
+Thinking of the day we'll say goodbye to our house full of growing-up memories and so much love, always with Mom helping us or loving on us in some way or other, often it was her hosting all of us for pool days and delicious family dinners.
+I guess the worst isn't the little things, though, it's seeing her grandkids say their last goodbyes before the casket closes–she was that Grandma, so very close to every single one…

 - Here's one of my favorite pictures of Mom, with our youngest just after he was born (oh how she loved babies and I loved having her there for the birth of all four of our kids):

 - A very good friend of ours, David, sang at the funeral and made it especially beautiful.
 His first song was Mom's request: How Great Thou Art, and then two more: On Eagles Wings, and the song in the video below, Give Me Jesus.
 The version here is by Jeremy Camp, but I liked David's version better and wish it had been recorded.